TheVikkodamus/DETHKrawl-GB/docs/zine.md

 ### Cover

-PCs and Enemies may take or use cover, the quality of cover raises the DR to hit.
+PCs and Enemies may take or use cover, the quality of cover raises the DR (difficulty rating) to hit.

 > Limited cover DR13
 >